junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 **Treatment and prevention of back pain:**

   ♦ If back pain has a cause like TB, a urinary infection, or gallbladder disease, treat the cause.
 Seek medical help if you suspect a serious disease.

-♦ Simple backache, including that of pregnancy, can often be prevented or made better by:
+  ♦ Simple backache, including that of pregnancy, can often be prevented or made better by: 1.always standing straight 2.sleeping on a firm surface 3.back-bending exercises (done very slowly)

-always standing straight

-like this

-not like this

-sleeping on a  rm  at surface like this

-not like this

-back-bending exercises (done very slowly)

   ♦ Aspirin and hot soaks ([page 195](#page-195)) help calm most kinds of back pain.

   ♦ For sudden, severe, low back pain that comes from twisting, lifting, bending, or straining, quick relief can sometimes be brought like this:

   Have the person lie with one foot tucked under his knee.

   Then, holding this shoulder down, gently but steadily push this knee over so as to twist the back.

   Do this first on one side and then the other.

   **CAUTION:** Do not try this if the back pain is from a fall or injury.

   ♦ If back pain from lifting or twisting is sudden and severe with knife-like pain when you bend over, if the pain goes into the leg(s), or if a foot becomes numb or weak, this is serious.
 A nerve coming from the back may be ‘pinched’ by a slipped disc (pad between the bones of the back).
 It is best to rest flat on your back for a few days.
 It may help to put something firm under the knees and mid back.

   ♦ Take aspirin and use hot soaks.
 If pain does not begin to get better in a few days, seek medical advice.

 # [175](#page-175)